 All organisations have a responsibly to take reasonable care to avoid acts and omissions which could reasonably foreseeably injure a neighbour.
-Donoghue (a) created the modern concept of negligence, by setting out general principles whereby one person would owe another person a duty of care.
+Donoghue vs Stevenson 3 created the modern concept of negligence, by setting out general principles whereby one person would owe another person a duty of care.